2023 Most Popular Computer Software Applications Graduate Certificate Schools in the Middle Atlantic Region

 The College of Saint Rose landed the #7 spot in the 2023 rankings for the most popular graduate certificate computer software and applications programs.
 Located in the small city of Albany, Saint Rose is a private not-for-profit school with a small student population.

-Duquesne University ranked #7 on this year’s Most Popular Computer Software Applications Graduate Certificate Schools in the Middle Atlantic Region list.
-Duquesne is a medium-sized private not-for-profit school located in the city of Pittsburgh.
+Duquesne University came in at #7 in this year’s edition of the Most Popular Computer Software Applications Graduate Certificate Schools in the Middle Atlantic Region ranking.
+Duquesne is a moderately-sized private not-for-profit school located in the large city of Pittsburgh.

 Full Computer Software & Applications at Duquesne University Report